A Tour of The Upper Farm

 Heehaw Hideaway is home to two of our miniature donkey herds.
 Hee Haw Hideaway has has a small shelter with a “front porch” and attached dry lot.
-A group of miniature donkeys, the youngest being 20 and the oldest, 34, live here, lazing their days away under the trees and enjoying their golden years.
+A wonderful group of miniature donkeys, the youngest being 20 and the oldest 34 live here, lazing their days away under the trees and enjoying their golden years.